Home » Blog » Unit Studies » Westward Expansion Unit Study

 Westward Expansion Living Books

 Living literature is always a huge part of our history units.
-Each of these books made a great contribution to our westward expansion unit study.
-Some of the books we read as a family, some were assigned during individual reading time, and some were enjoyed as audiobooks in the car.
+Each of these books greatly contributed to our westward expansion unit study.
+Some books we read as a family, some were assigned during individual reading time, and some were enjoyed as audiobooks in the car.

 Westward Expansion Picture Books